fairret: a Framework for Differentiable Fairness Regularization Terms: Introduction

-Our framework makes extensive use of the observation by \citet{celisClassificationFairnessConstraints2019} that many fairness definitions can be expressed as a parity between linear-fractional statistics.
-They propose a meta-algorithm to generically find optimal classifiers that satisfy this constraint.
-Instead, we employ a simpler (yet sufficiently expressive) linear-fractional form and propose a novel algorithm to use them in the construction of linear constraints such that a meta-algorithm is not necessary.
+\citet{celisClassificationFairnessConstraints2019} observed that many fairness definitions express a parity between linear-fractional statistics.
+They propose a meta-algorithm to find optimal classifiers that satisfy this constraint.
+Instead, we employ a simpler (yet sufficiently expressive) linear-fractional form and propose an algorithm to use them in the construction of linear constraints that does not require a meta-algorithm.

 Popular fairness toolkits such as Fairlearn \citep{bird2020fairlearn} and AIF360 \citep{aif360_oct_2018} expect the underlying model in the form of \textit{scikit-learn Estimators}\footnote{\url{https://scikit-learn.org/1.3/developers/develop.html} describes these \textit{Estimators}} that can be retrained at-will in fairness meta-algorithms.
 Instead, our proposed \textsc{fairret}s act as a loss term that can simply be added \textit{within} a training step.
 The aforementioned toolkits have some integration with automatic differentiation libraries in adversarial fairness approaches \citep{zhangMitigatingUnwantedBiases2018}, yet these still require full control over the training process and lack generality in the fairness notions they can enforce.